Yeh Hai Aashiqui

 The title track of the series is written by Abhiruchi Chand and composed by Abhishek Arora.
 The fourth season's title track is sung by Mohit Chauhan and Neeti Mohan.

 Overview

-Plot
+Premise

-Yeh Hai Aashiqui is a romance anthology series of unconventional stories about love and relationships that are considered taboo by the society as they go against the traditional mindset.
+Yeh Hai Aashiqui is a romantic anthology series of unconventional stories about love and relationships that are considered taboo by the society as they go against the traditional mindset.
+The series follows stories that are inspired by real life.